Single Blog Title

 Improve spinal and pelvic stability with a bridge and leg lift

-The book is split into five main sections that focus on flexibility, legs and arms, core strength and stability, balance and posture and then finally workouts.
+The book is split into five main sections that focus on flexibility, legs and arms, core strength and stability, balance and posture and, finally, workouts.
 Each section devotes two pages to each movement and is clearly illustrated and explained.
-The format follows a step by step explanation of the exercise, supported by photographs which are then further accompanied by larger anatomical illustrations that detail the muscles that will be targeted by the exercise.
+The format follows a step by step explanation of the exercise, supported by photographs accompanied by larger anatomical illustrations detailing the muscles targeted by the exercise.

-Side notes also detail the benefits, things to think about and things to avoid when doing the exercise.
-It’s beautifully illustrated and is clear and concise enough for even the most novice of riders, but also has enough depth for more experienced cyclists to delve deeper and explore how to get the most from each exercise and apply it to their riding.
+Side notes also detail the benefits, things to think about and things to beware of when doing the exercise.
+It’s beautifully illustrated and is clear and concise enough for even the most novice of riders, but also has sufficient depth for more experienced cyclists to delve deeper and explore how to get the most from each exercise and apply it to their riding.

 The Dead Bug

-It is this clear and uncluttered format of the book that ranks it above other books with a similar theme, but for me the clear winning point is that all the exercises contained within its cover can be completed with some simple equipment.
-Too often do these books require access to a gym or expensive equipment.
-For the average and often time-crunched cyclist this luxury usually isn’t an option.
-To complete each of the 66 stretches or exercises in the book you will only require access to a chair, a bosu balance trainer, a medicine ball, a swiss gym ball and a foam roller; all of which are inexpensive and easy to store at home, but providing you with your own home gym.
+It is this clear and uncluttered format of the book that ranks it above others with a similar theme but for me the winning point is that all the exercises contained within its cover can be completed with simple equipment.
+Too often, these books require access to a gym or expensive equipment.
+For the average and often time-crunched cyclist, this luxury usually isn’t an option.
+To complete each of the 66 stretches or exercises in the book you only require access to a chair, a bosu balance trainer, a medicine ball, a swiss gym ball and a foam roller; all of which are inexpensive and easy to store, providing you with your own home gym.

 Scot Tares